 More than 90 percent of patches will require system reboots and some of these reboots will take longer than usual.
 Try to schedule patching for a time when reboots will not disrupt operations.

 Make sure you have a good backup of all systems before patching.
 After applying, have key application stakeholders test functionality to ensure all systems are running properly.
 In case of problems, a rollback plan will allow you to return to the pre-patched environment.

 Creating a best-practices framework is essential for dealing with the huge numbers of vulnerabilities and patches organizations face.
 However, even a good plan can’t compensate for staff and time constraints.

 One way to tackle the issue and reduce your risk is by working with a trusted managed services provider such as Mainstream Technologies.
 We have the tools, manpower, and experience to make sure patches are prioritized, tested, and applied in a timely manner.
 Give us a call to learn more about how our services can eliminate lapses in patch deployment and boost your overall security posture.

 ABOUT MAINSTREAM TECHNOLOGIES

-Since 1996, Mainstream Technologies (www.mainstream-tech.com) has established itself as one of the most respected technology companies in Arkansas with headquarters and data center facilities in Little Rock, and sales offices in Conway and Bentonville.
+Since 1996, Mainstream Technologies has established itself as one of the most respected Arkansas technology companies with headquarters and data center facilities in Little Rock, and sales offices in Conway and Bentonville.
 Mainstream’s full range of technology services includes IT Management and Consulting, Custom Software Development, Cyber Security, and Data Center Services.
 Our team of experienced technology professionals serves public and private sector customers across the United States.